Other Names for this Disease

 - Craniofacial dysostosis type 1

 - Crouzon craniofacial dysostosis

 - Crouzon disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-- The Children's Craniofacial Associaion has published a series of 'A Guide to Understanding' booklets for parents, which explain craniofacial conditions and their treatment.
-Click on the link to read the Guide to Understanding Crouzon Syndrome booklet.
+- The Children's Craniofacial Association has published the booklet "A Guide to Understanding Crouzon Syndrome" for parents.
+Click on the link to read the booklet.

 - Genetics Home Reference (GHR) contains information on Crouzon syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Crouzon syndrome.
 Click on the link to view a sample search on this topic.